You are here

-To assess the efficacy of Acetaminophen in comparison to placebo for 120 hours in patients with spsis who have evidence of either hemodynamic or respiratory organ fairule.
-This trial wil also assess the effiacay of Vitamin C compared to placebo infused intravenously for 120 hours in the same patient population.
+To assess the efficacy of Acetaminophen in comparison to placebo for 120 hours in patients with sepsis who have evidence of either hemodynamic or respiratory organ failure.

-ASTER is a randomized placebo-controlled double-blinded interventional trial of intravenous Vitamin C and intravenous acetaminophen) for patients with sepsis-induced hypotension or respiratory failure.
+ASTER is a randomized placebo-controlled double-blinded interventional trial of intravenous acetaminophen for patients with sepsis-induced hypotension or respiratory failure.

-To determine if acetaminophen or Vitamin C can increase number of days alive and free of assisted ventilation, vasopressors, or renal replacement therapy over the first 28 days.
+To determine if acetaminophen can increase number of days alive and free of assisted ventilation, vasopressors, or new renal replacement therapy over the first 28 days.

-- To determine ventilator, vasopressor, renal replacement and hospital “free days”
+- To determine ventilator, vasopressor, new renal replacement and hospital “free days”